adejonghm/terraform-training/aws/get-started/Readme.md

-# Get Started AWS
+# AWS Get Started

-This training is dedicated to the AWS provider, in it, an EC2 instance is created, you can find it in `aws_instance.tf`
+This is a HashiCorp Get Started training.
+In it, an EC2 instance is created, and you can see its declaration in the following file `aws_instance.tf`

 Two types of authentication are used in this training.